Storyboards are the stepping stones between a finished script and rolling cameras to shoot the action.

 Below is a breakdown of what some of the best storyboarding software can offer you.

-Celtx offers you many free storyboard templates if you would prefer to start sketching by hand.
-However, it also offers users online storyboarding features too.
+While Celtx is typically known for its scriptwriting features for those looking to write a feature film, a play, a short film or even a documentary, they also offer free storyboard templates to users who would prefer to start sketching by hand.
+Additionally, though, they also offer users online storyboarding features too.
 Users can create individual shots and easily add in key information about the shot type, dialogue, and any relevant descriptions.

 Celtx then makes it easy to create compelling sketches, without users needing to draw, by giving you access to a large library of designs and images.
 This library allows you to select and layer images to produce backdrops, props and characters for your storyboard.